What’s not to love about leprechauns?

 According to author Judika Illes in The Encyclopedia of Spirits, the word leprechaun is derived from a Gaelic word meaning “one shoemaker.”
 She writes, “References to shoes, especially only one shoe, are often oblique references to shamanism.
 Ancient shamanic dances were often performed with one shoe on and one shoe off.”

-2. A tapping sound may signal a leprechaun’s presence.
-This is the sound of him hard at work on that one shoe, tapping away with his little tiny hammer.
+You may hear a Leprechaun hard at work on a shoe (or two), tapping away with his little tiny hammer.
 But if this sound alerts you to a leprechaun in your midst, think before approaching him.
 He might play a prank on you and then disappear, but remain in the vicinity, and you will know it by the creepy sound of disembodied leprechaun laughter.

 3. Leprechauns are often said to wear red, not green.

 To be more precise, according to author Carol Rose in Spirits, Fairies, Leprechauns, and Goblins: An Encyclopedia, “He is said to wear a red jacket with silver buttons, brown breeches, black silver-buckled shoes, and a high crowned hat…he usually has a leather apron.”